 This course focuses on the rapidly changing foundations and dynamics of data science technology, visualization, tools, and communication.
 By focusing on key intelligence priorities, students will gain an enhanced perspective on how to apply effective data visualization to intelligence problems and trends, as well as forecasting.
 Students will learn to apply graphical designs to data and present effectively to a selected audience-using the right chart for the right data is key.
 By the end of the course, students will be able to explore, gather, manipulate, analyze, and communicate data sets focused on key intelligence attributes.
-(Pre-requisite is MST 688.)
+(Pre-requisite is MST 688.
+See the Course Director if lacking the prerequisite)